International exchange on campus

 Odashima

-There are 36 members in the 2025 academic year.
+Team Colors has 36 members in the 2025 academic year.
 Of these, 16 are international students and 19 are Japanese students.
-Some of them have roots in Peru and Korea.
-Team Colors' role is to hold events that deepen intercultural understanding with the aim of promoting international exchange on campus.
-Because we have a large number of members, we devise ways to make our activities as smooth as possible by appointing group leaders and management members (overall leader, public relations/planning, secretary, lounge display, etc.).
+Among them are students with Peruvian and Korean roots.
+Team Colors' role is to promote international exchange on campus by holding events that deepen intercultural understanding.
+Due to the large number of members, we have appointed group leaders and management members to ensure that our activities run smoothly.

 4. What are the challenges and rewards of fulfilling your role?